![]() |

 After Forrest's graduation, he was given a position with the newspaper "The Boston Transcript" as an editor and with the magazine "The Youth's Campanion".

-The front yard was enclosed by pine trees which protected a tennis court.
+enclosed by pine trees which protected a tennis court.

 When fall arrived it was hard to leave this lovely home and return to the flat in Roxbury at 2440 Washington Street.
 This flat was on the level of the elevated train, quite near our building.
 I showed my love of numbers by recording each train number and writing them in the spaces of a Green Stamp book.